vicalle12/3-en-raya/README.md

    - Decided to separate app in 2 context.
 Users and Games.

 2. I followed TDD, first unit testing and then code
+3. Persistence is provisionally in memory.
+Until we decide what database use ;)
-3. I expected to add functional tests, but I run out of time doing the cli command playable.
+4. I expected to add functional tests, but I run out of time doing the cli command playable.
    Considering simplicity of project and considering persistence is provisionally saved in memory, It's okey not to have functional tests, for now.
    (I could show you other projects I made with functional tests.)
+5. I separated source code (`src/`) and apps code (`apps/tic-tac-toe`)
+6. I used php 8 and symfony 5.
+The last versions for each one.